What to know about Stephen Nedoroscik, America’s pommel horse hero

 “When I was very, very young people would tell me, ‘One day you’re going to be an Olympian!’ ” he said.
 “Back then I was just a dorky little kid.
 And now look at me — I’m a dorky adult, going to the Olympics.”

-He told NHPR that he’s especially proud to have made it to Paris given the ups and downs of the last three years, and the disappointment he felt about not qualifying for Tokyo.
+He told NEPM that he’s especially proud to have made it to Paris given the ups and downs of the last three years, and the disappointment he felt about not qualifying for Tokyo.

 “This almost feels like my vengeance, right?” he said.
 “Coming back swinging.”